Loss-of-Function Genetic Screening with Pooled shRNA or sgRNA Libraries

 - FACS selection of cells having activated or lost a fluorescent reporter

 As a result of the selection, then, cells containing some of the effector molecules that are more fit, will increase relative to the whole population, and those less fit, will decrease.
 For example, some cells may die out, or some may be more likely to be selected by FACS in the positive gated fraction.
 Regardless of how the selection is done, cells that become more or less prevalent will carry their respective effector, and so, the frequency the effector they contain (the sgRNA or shRNA) appears in the population is directly proportional to the number of reads that correspond to it in the next-generation sequencing (NGS) data.

 As a result of this straightforward assay, it is easy to determine which effectors help promote the phenotype of interest (e.g., activation of a report, viability of the cells, etc.) and, by implication, which genes or genetic elements are functionally involved in the underlying biology for that phenotype.

-For more details on how RNAi genetic screening with pooled shRNA libraries works, please download the Pooled Lentiviral shRNA Library Screening Reference Manual.
-Also, please review Cellecta’s RNAi Genetic Screening Services.
+For more details on how RNAi genetic screening with pooled shRNA libraries works, please see the Pooled Lentiviral shRNA Library User Manual.
+Also, please review Cellecta’s CRISPR and RNAi Genetic Screening Services.